 In Alliant Online Banking, you can customize the alerts you receive in several ways:

-Pro tip for Alliant members: Setting Alerts in Alliant Online Banking is easy.
+Pro tip: Setting Alerts in Alliant Online Banking is easy.
 From the main Account Summary page, click “Manage Alerts.”
 Then just click on a green + button to add the alerts you want to receive.
-On the page for that alert, you’ll click on the checkbox next to the account(s)_you want tracked and set your dollar limit, if any.
+On the page for that alert, you’ll click on the checkbox next to the account(s) you want tracked and set your dollar limit, if any.
 Then you’re set!

-Being part of the Anthem breach has certainly brought home to me the sad reality that in today’s world, we need to be vigilant in protecting ourselves from fraud.
-But taking the steps above has given me great peace of mind that I’m doing everything I can to ensure that if I do somehow become a victim of fraud, I’ll see it right away and be able to stop it before a lot of damage is done.
+Being part of data breaches has certainly brought home to me the sad reality that in today’s world, we need to be vigilant in protecting ourselves from fraud.
+But taking the steps above has given me peace of mind that I’m doing everything I can to ensure that if I do somehow become a victim of fraud, I’ll see it right away and be able to stop it before a lot of damage is done.

 Pam Leibfried is a marketing content specialist whose love of words led to a writing and editing career.
 After a brief stint teaching English, she transitioned to corporate communications and spent 20 years at The Nielsen Company before joining Alliant’s content development team.
 Early in her work life, Pam’s friend Matt explained the benefits of a 401(k) and her dad encouraged her to start a Roth IRA.
 Their good counsel prompted her to prioritize retirement savings, which just might enable her to retire early so she can read more and live out the slogan on her fave T-shirt: “I have a retirement plan: I plan on quilting.”